-Elementary school educators view a Master of Education in Elementary Education as a way to further their careers.
-An M.Ed. in elementary education can enhance career prospects well beyond the classroom, enabling graduates to pursue leadership roles in a school setting or launch a freelance business creating professional resources for publishers.
+Elementary school educators view a Master of Education in Elementary Education as a way to further their teaching careers.
+As much as this is true, an M.Ed. in elementary education can enhance career prospects well beyond the classroom, enabling graduates to pursue leadership roles in a school setting or launch a freelance business creating professional resources for publishers.

 Why Consider a Master’s Degree in Elementary Education?